bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-02-10 11:09 Monday

-* How confident that hierarchical models work?

-  * Test update -- do we have to include the parent id or can the API infer it from the URL?

-* Pretend the Assumptions collection we have is the one for the selected result
+* [x] Pretend the Assumptions collection we have is the one for the selected result

-* Build a subset of the structured data:
+* [x] Build a subset of the structured data:

 ```
     Result: Model ------> :Collection ------*> Assumptions:Model